-After you have performed the steps described in Install the Tanzu Kubernetes Grid CLI, you can deploy management clusters to the platform of your choice.
+After you have performed the steps described in Install the Tanzu CLI and Other Tools, you can deploy management clusters to the platforms of your choice.

 You can deploy management clusters in two ways:

-You can provision the management cluster in both a single node control plane configuration for development, and in a highly available, multi-node control plane configuration for production environments.
+You can deploy the management cluster as either a single control plane, for development, or as a highly-available multi-node control plane, for production environments.

 You deploy your management cluster by running the